 - Dawson family

 Virginia S. Dawson and her mother L. [Lucy Annie Hill] Dawson are among those buried here.

 Omega C. Spicer Dec.
 7, 1910 Apr.
 27, 1945

 On 7 October 1933, Elverde Taylor, 23, son of Jim and Matilda Taylor, married Omega Carter, 22, daughter of Clarence and Mina Carter.
 C.A.
 Artis applied for the license, and a justice of the peace performed the ceremony in the presence of L.M.
 Mercer of Elm City and L.F.
 Winborn and W.W.
 Clark of Wilson.

 Edith Omega Spicer died 27 April 1945 at the Eastern North Carolina Sanatorium.
 Per her death certificate, she was born 7 December 1910 in Wilson County to Clarence Carter of Bertie County and Mena Rountree of Wilson County; worked as a waitress; resided at 538 East Nash Street; and was separated.

 Walter Hines’s headstone has disappeared.

 The area outlined in red below, south of Lane Street, is the approximate area of Rountree cemetery.
 Its 7.45 acres also extends west the edge of the image.
 After a stab at clean-up in the early 1980s, the City of Wilson determined that restoring the cemetery would be too costly.
-In 1995, after some public input, the City elected to clear and grade much of the site and erect a stone marble memorializing Rountree’s dead.
+In 1995, after some public input, the City elected to clear and grade much of the site and erect a stone obelisk memorializing Rountree’s dead.
 Some cracked markers are visible inside the tree line near the cleared area.
 Otherwise, no trace of the locations of graves remains.
 Broken stones were to be catalogued and stored, but recent queries into their location have been fruitless.